lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

 6. During the warm-up period and the autosizing of EnergyPlus, no data exchange occurs between the FMU and the master program.
-   Thus, inputs of EnergyPlus remain constant during these times and are equals to the initial values specified in the IDF input file.
+   Thus, inputs of EnergyPlus remain constant during these times and are equal to the initial values specified in the IDF input file.

 7. The simulation results are saved in a result folder which is created in the current